music-suite/music-suite/src/Development/Sources.md

 ## Building and testing

-### Without sandboxes

-Without sandboxes you can use the `music-util install` command to reinstall a particular package and its dependencies.
-For testing you generally need to reinstall the preludes:

-    cd $MUSIC_SUITE_DIR/music-preludes
-    music-util install music-preludes
-    ghci
-    ghci> :m + Music.Preludes.Basic

-### With sandboxes

 With sandboxes this is done automatically for you.
 The `setup` command (see above) creates a sandbox in `$MUSIC_SUITE_DIR/music-sandbox` and configures all packages in `$MUSIC_SUITE_DIR` to use that sandbox.

-For testing simply run the new `cabal repl` command in the prelude package
+To test a particular package on the REPL, move into its source directory and run `cabal repl`.
+For testing the "standard" part of the suite you usually want to test from the `preludes` directory.

     cd $MUSIC_SUITE_DIR/music-preludes
     cabal repl